 Way of setting it

-This directive works well if you want to store all info about error and inaccuracies in one log.
+This directive works well if you want to store all info about errors and inaccuracies in one log.
 However, you can specify an error log file for each domain.
 This can be accomplished in the <VirtualHost> sections in the following way.

 Error defined in Apache